How to Clean Your Dog’s Ears: 8 Vet Approved Steps

 If your dog has hairy ears, you might need to trim back the hair to clean properly.
 Remove any matted hair or hair that makes it hard to see properly.
 If your dog only has a little hair in the way, you might be able to brush it to the side and clean around it.

-Once you’ve done any grooming you need to, the next step is to insert ear cleaning solution.
+Once you’ve done any grooming you need to, the next step is to insert the ear cleaning solution.
 If your dog has floppy ears, you’ll have to hold the ear flap open.
-Carefully pour cleaning solution into the ear canal—you might need more than you think.
-Leave the solution in the ear for about 15-20 seconds and massage the base of the ear gently.
+Carefully pour the cleaning solution into the ear canal—you might need more than you think.
+Leave the solution in the ear for about 15 to 20 seconds, and massage the base of the ear gently.

-Release your dog’s head and allow your dog to clear out the solution.
-Most dogs will shake their heads vigorously, so you’ll probably want to use a towel as a splash guard.
-If your dog doesn’t shake his head, don’t worry—gravity will do the work too
+Release your dog’s head, and allow your dog to clear out the solution.
+Most pups will shake their heads vigorously, so you’ll probably want to use a towel as a splash guard.
+If your dog doesn’t shake their head, don’t worry; gravity will do the work too.

 High-quality wet wipes can help you keep your dog clean from head to tail.
 Our Hepper Wash Wipes are infused with natural, moisturizing ingredients that will soothe your dog's skin while effectively removing dirt and grime.
 These soft, hypoallergenic wipes are made in the USA and safe for dogs and puppies of all breeds.

 Once you’ve cleaned one ear, it’s time for the other.
-You’ll want to repeat the same steps—grooming, ear cleaning solution, and cleaning the visible ear.
-Make sure to give your dog lots of praise along the way for his patience.
+You’ll want to repeat the same steps: grooming, using ear cleaning solution, and cleaning the visible ear.
+Make sure to give your dog lots of praise along the way for their patience.

-Most dogs don’t like having their ears cleaned, so praise and rewards are important for helping your dog to stay calm and comfortable.
-You might want to give your dog a treat after each step, especially after the cleaning solution.
+Most dogs don’t like having their ears cleaned, so praise and rewards are important for helping your dog stay calm and comfortable.
+You might want to give them a treat after each step, especially after the cleaning solution.